The Culture & Architecture

 1:15 pm ~ Lunch at B&C Seafood Market & Cajun Restaurant with live music

-Stop for lunch at B&C Seafood Riverside Market & Cajun Restaurant, a family-owned spot known for its fresh, local catch and Cajun specialties.
-Enjoy favorites like fried catfish, gumbo, or crawfish étouffée in a laid-back, welcoming setting right on the river.
-With its market-style charm and hearty flavors, B&C offers an authentic taste of Louisiana.
-A cajun band will perform a private concert for us.
+Stop for lunch at B&C Seafood Riverside Market & Cajun Restaurant, a family-owned gem known for fresh, local seafood and classic Cajun dishes.
+Savor favorites like fried catfish, gumbo, or crawfish étouffée in a relaxed, riverside setting.
+With its market-style charm, hearty flavors, and a private Cajun band performance just for us, B&C offers an authentic taste of Louisiana.

 B&C Seafood Riverside Market with live cajun music